Protect Your Hearing

 Light car traffic; noisy office; normal conversation 60 Speech interference

-Loud conversation; roadside traffic; Restaurant; vacuum 70 Annoying, with elevated speech interference
+Loud conversation; restaurant; vacuum 70 Annoying, with elevated speech interference

 Average factory 85 Very annoying